 - If you see previous experience in Marketing or Sales, expect that their marketing or sales skills may be higher than their ability to actually perform coaching roles.

 3. Check for ICF (International Coaching Federation) Accreditation for any Executive/Life/Personal Development/Performance coaches.
 It’s where the proficient full time coaches are.
-For Business Coaches check for Business training and history like a MBA or AICD (Australian Institute of Company Directors).
+For Business Coaches check for Business training and history like a MBA, a business Diploma or AICD (Australian Institute of Company Directors).